sydnipierce/matplotlib-challenge/README.md

 # Overview

-This repository houses an analysis of study data from Pymaceuticals on the impact of cancer drug interventions on study mice.
+This repository houses an analysis of study data from Pymaceuticals on the impact of cancer drug interventions on mice.
 Specifically, it contains the following folders:

 * Pymaceuticals
 * Resources